Decide what to predict

 Output attributes

-The Output Attribute is created by default when a new model is created.
-It is a numeric Visit-scoped data-layer attribute that stores the Prediction value generated by a corresponding Deployed Model.
+The output attribute is created by default when a new model is created.
+It is a numeric visit-scoped attribute that stores the prediction value generated by a corresponding deployed model.